-Export a batch payment file and import into a bank account
+Export a batch payment file to import into a bank account

 After you've created a batch payment, export the payment file and upload it to your bank to pay the bills in the batch.

-If you bank with Santander bank, Xero will provide extra file format options for your export: Santander Connect BACS payments and Santander Connect Standard bulk payments.
+If you bank with Santander bank, Xero provides extra format options: Santander Connect BACS payments and Santander Connect Standard bulk payments.

-- Your bank (and account - typically a business bank account) is able to make direct credit payments this way.
+- Your bank (and account - typically a business bank account) can make direct credit payments this way

-- You have entered your Service User Number (SUN) or Owner ID number for BACS payments into your organisation's financial settings.
-(If you bank with HSBC, you don't have to do this.)
+- You've entered your Service User Number (SUN) or Owner ID number for BACS payments into your organisation's financial settings (if you bank with HSBC, you don't have to do this)